vsnb/website/_posts/2021-06-21-against-big-mighty-tech.md

 ---

-It should actually be even less scary starting a company or a project which would compete aginst those huge tech companies.
+It should actually be even less scary starting a company or a project which would compete against those huge tech companies.

 A lot has be spoken and written about how the big tech is slow to iterate due to their internal policies, structure and politics.